Jantalus/tesis/TracerPIN_modified/README.md

   free(otherArr);
 }
 ```
-the memory region will be traced wherever is written.
+the memory region will be traced wherever it is written.
 Here we'll trace the writes inside `main` and the ones in the `indirection` function.

 ```bash
 Tracer -fname main -vname otherArr -o my_log_file.log -- ./compiled